ProjectEvergreen/create-evergreen-app/README.md

 ```

 ### Package Management
 Your team may choose to use either **npm** or **Yarn**, just make sure to pick one and remove the other manager's lock file.
-Make sure to update the lock file whenever adding / removing package.
+Make sure to update the lock file whenever adding / removing a package.

 ### Guides
 These are some guides related to configuring different parts of this application to customize it for your needs.